swirlybone/ATM-Project/README.md

 # ATM-Project
-Group project was to make an ATM written in Python for Software Engineering class.
+This is a group project for my Software Engineering class where my group and I was to make an ATM written in Python.